-31. The project will be implemented in Ruyonza, Kyera and Rwabenge Sub-Counties in Kyegegwa, Sembabule and Kalungu districts that are located in the Catchment.
+31. The project will be implemented in Ruyonza, Lwemiyaga (Kyera) and Rwabenge Sub-Counties in Kyegegwa, Sembabule and Kalungu districts respectively that are located in the Catchment.
 The Sub-Counties selected lie in the upper, middle and lower sub-catchments in the Katonga Catchment is found within the dry belt of Uganda commonly referred as the cattle corridor.
 Specifically, the project sites have been considered for project implementation because of their vulnerability to high rainfall variability, water stress, drought, flash floods and environmental change related challenges.
 Overall, the following criteria were used in selecting the sites:

-- The sites fall within the cattle corridor which is prone to drought and impacts of climate change particularly high rainfall variability - The fragile ecosystems including forests, wetlands, river banks and other ecosystems therein have a high level of degradation - There is high influx of people that exert pressure on the limited and degraded natural resources thereby increasing the vulnerability of populations therein to climate change. - There are gazette refugee settlements that need interventions for managing the impacts of their settlements and climate change. - The sites have minimally (if any) benefitted from any environment related projects to enhance communities' and ecosystems' resilience to climate change impacts. - 32.
+- The sites fall Location within the cattle corridor which is prone to drought and impacts of climate change particularly high rainfall variability - The Presence of highly degraded fragile ecosystems including forests, wetlands, river banks and other - ecosystems therein have a high level of degradation There is Presence of a high influx of people that exert pressure on the limited and degraded natural resources thereby increasing the vulnerability of populations therein to climate change. - There are Existence of gazetted refugee settlements that need interventions for managing the impacts of their settlements and climate change. - The sites have minimally imited (if any) benefitsted from any other environment related projects to enhance communities' and ecosystems' resilience to climate change impacts. - 32.
 Katonga catchment lies in the south-central part of Uganda, about 0°13'N 30°39'E near the Katonga wildlife reserve.
 The catchment is surrounded by a multitude of ecosystems, ranging from lakes, rivers, swamps, wetlands, among others (Figure 3).
 These ecosystems comprise the fragile ecosystems in the catchment.
 Katonga River acts as a channel connecting Lake Victoria and Lake George, reflecting that its catchment previously drained into Lake George.
 However, the regional uplifting events between the two lakes (the Albertine rift) caused the swampy region to southwest of Lake Wamala. - 33.
 Katonga catchment has eight delineated sub-catchments (Table 1).
 The primary purpose of delineating the catchment into smaller sub catchments was to ease basic understanding of its complexity from a hydrological perspective.
 Administratively, Katonga catchment is composed of 16 districts.
 Table 1 shows the sub-catchments in Katonga Catchment.